+- D Post-secondary exposure/exploration goal;

+- □ Career exploration goal;

-- □ 1+ post-secondary exposure/exploration goal(s); - □ 1+ career development experience(s), along with the yearly required "Career exploration & preparation" goal
+- □ 1+ career development experience goal

 Review the Goal Roadmaps and select specific Goals in each category above, based on a young person's situation and interests.
 Once a Goal is selected, go to that Worksheet to see the specific steps.